ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 MLS operation.

-Removing an active user from a participant list or banning an active participant SHOULD happen simultaneously with any MLS changes made to the commit removing the participant.
+Removing an active user from a participant list or banning an active participant likewise also happen simultaneously with any MLS changes made to the commit removing the participant.

 A hub provider which observes that an active user has been removed or banned,